 Radiculitis Treatment & Surgery Options

-Radiculitis is a term used to describe neurological symptoms of a pinched, compressed, irritated or inflamed nerve.
+Radiculitis is a term used to describe neurological symptoms of a compressed, inflamed, or pinched nerve.

 Radiculitis can affect any nerve that travels through the spine, but it most commonly affects the lower back and neck.
 Radiculitis treatment options will often depend on the source of the pain and underlying condition.